PacificOceanSailor/SafeTransactionBuilder/README.md

 Note that when you create a bash on safe, it should have a nonce; By default the nonce is the last executed bash/transaction on the wallet.
 You can get your nonce using ```SafeRouter::get_nonce``` and you should increase it by one if you want to send multiple bashes without executing the ones in the queue.
 Here is a sample usage of the project that creates a router on ```Sepolia``` network, instantiates three ```Contract``` instances and then creates three bashes with multiple contract interactions.

 Also using ```SafeRouter:schedule_timelock``` and ```SafeRouter:execute_timelock``` you can schedule and execute on symmio_timelock.
 You don't have to set it up mannually, just specifying the network, it retrives the related addresses and abis from address book.
+Consider that gas has been hardcoded to 300000 so it does not estimates gas and fail because of access control of the timelockcontrol contract.
 ```Python
 from core.contract import Contract
 from core.safe_router import SafeRouter